-Bad Day Sunshine Yellow Energy (Click the slide for 'bad day' Sunshine Yellow descriptors.)
-Let's look at Sunshine Yellow energy; on a good day this energy is dynamic, outgoing, friendly and sociable.
-On a bad day, this energy can appear frantic, scattered, indiscreet and hasty.
-Sunshine Yellow energy thrives on involvement and acknowledgement, and if in some way they are being excluded, or something of importance (in their view) is being excluded, they might turn up the volume on their Sunshine Yellow energy, and come across as excitable and OTT (over-thetop!).
-Which energy is most likely to see the less than positive traits of Sunshine Yellow energy?
-(Cool Blue.)
+Bad day Sunshine Yellow energy

+The dynamic, outgoing, friendly, and sociable Sunshine Yellow energy, when overextended, can appear frantic, scattered, indiscreet, and hasty.
+Sunshine Yellow energy thrives on involvement and acknowledgement, and if in some way feels excluded, Sunshine Yellow energy may come across as excitable and over the top in an attempt to get involved or to be sure that the right people and ideas are considered and included.
+Which energy Is most likely to see the bad day aspects of Sunshine Yellow energy?
+(Cool Blue energy.)

-Your colour energy mix
+Your colour energy mix (3 minutes)

 Once you have described both the good day and bad day characteristics of the colour energies, ask the participants to see if they can link the characteristics they wrote on page 13 with the colour energies.
 These can be recorded in the relevant quadrant on the graphic on page 14.
-Using this, plus their selected words from page 12, they should be able to rate their perceived use of the colours and record this on page 14.
+Using this, plus their selected words from page 12, they should be able to rate their perceived use of the colour energies and record this on page 14.